 Just like any other profession, cosmetologists use certain words that are related to the industry.
+To someone that has never heard any of these terms, this can sound like a whole new language.
+We think it’s important to be familiar with these terms and words, especially if you are interested in pursuing a career in beauty or simply visiting your local salon for an appointment.
 Let’s take a look at some of the most common terms.

-A good grasp of cosmetology glossary terms is essential to being a good stylist or cosmetologist.
+A strong understanding of terms like this is just a part of being a good stylist or cosmetologist.
 These are just some of the many terms students will learn when they enroll in Evergreen Beauty School.
-If you are looking to build a career in the beauty industry, you should start getting familiar with these terms right away.
+Check out this student success blog to read about one of our students and how she has rocked cosmetology!
+If you are interested in becoming a beauty pro, learn more about how Evergreen Beauty College can help you get the education you need!